-- (1) EE Resource Provider shall include in its M&V Plan a description of how Measurement and Verification efforts address accuracy and precision issues as described in this Manual appropriate for the measurement and verification approach being proposed and strategy to calculate the Nominated EE Value. - (2) EE Resource Provider that proposes the use of Measurement and Verification Reference Documents to support estimates including but not limited to, engineering estimates, load profiles, measure life, and coincidence factors, shall provide justification for use appropriate to the Measurement and Verification methodology to calculate the Nominated EE Value. - (3) If the Nominated EE Value calculations include an engineering-based direct measurement, measurement of proxy variables or simulations, then the EE Resource Provider shall describe methods to control relevant types of potential bias including, but not limited to: (a) accuracy and calibration of the measurement tools (as described elsewhere in this Manual); (b) measurement error; (c) engineering model bias; (d) modeler bias; (e) deemed parameter bias; (f) meter bias; (g) sensor placement bias; and (h) sample selection bias or non-random selection of equipment and/or circuits to monitor. - (4) If the Nominated EE Value calculations include regression or statistical analyses, then the EE Resource Provider shall describe methods to control relevant types of potential bias including, but not limited to: (a) model misspecification; (b) statistical validity; (c) error in measuring variables; (d)
+- 1. EE Resource Provider shall include in its M&V Plan a description of how Measurement and Verification efforts address accuracy and precision issues as described in this Manual appropriate for the measurement and verification approach being proposed and strategy to calculate the Nominated EE Value and Capacity Performance value. - 2.
+EE Resource Provider that proposes the use of Measurement and Verification Reference Documents to support estimates including but not limited to, engineering estimates, load profiles, measure life, and coincidence factors, shall provide justification for use appropriate to the Measurement and Verification methodology to calculate the Nominated EE Value and Capacity Performance value. - 3.
+If the Nominated EE Value calculations include an engineering-based direct measurement, measurement of proxy variables or simulations, then the EE Resource Provider shall describe methods to control relevant types of potential bias including, but not limited to: (a) accuracy and calibration of the measurement tools (as described in Section 12 of this Manual); (b) measurement error; (c) engineering model bias; (d) modeler bias; (e) deemed parameter bias; (f) meter bias; (g) sensor placement bias; and (h) sample selection bias or non-random selection of equipment and/or circuits to monitor. - 4.
+If the Nominated EE Value and Capacity Performance value calculations include regression or statistical analyses, then the EE Resource Provider shall describe methods to control relevant types of potential bias including, but not limited to: (a) model misspecification; (b) statistical validity; (c) error in measuring variables; (d) autocorrelation; (e) heteroscedasticity; (f) collinearity; (g) outlier data points; and (h) missing data.

-- autocorrelation; (e) heteroscedasticity; (f) collinearity; (g) outlier data points; and (h) missing data. - (5)If the Nominated EE Value calculations include any form of survey or interview data, the EE Resource Provider shall describe methods to control relevant types of potential bias including, but not limited to: (a) construct validity; (b) sampling frame versus population; (c) selection bias (for a sample and for a census attempt where not all sites within the census received usable data); (d) non-response bias; (e) error in measuring variables; (f) sample homogeneity relative to project (external validity); (g) outlier data points; and (h) missing data.
+5. If the Nominated EE Value and Capacity Performance value calculations include any form of survey or interview data, the EE Resource Provider shall describe methods to control relevant types of potential bias including, but not limited to: (a) construct validity; (b) sampling frame versus population; (c) selection bias (for a sample and for a census attempt where not all sites within the census received usable data); (d) non-response bias; (e) error in measuring variables; (f) sample homogeneity relative to project (external validity); (g) outlier data points; and (h) missing data.